DausHamyR/fw15-ReactNative/README.md

 ## Tech and Technology used
 As for the tech that we used to make this website

-- [ReactJs] - I use the javascript framework ReactJs to make the website dynamic, it helps to recall components for reuse
+- [React Native] - I use React Native to create mobile applications on Android and IOS
 - [Tailwind] - helps website responsiveness and speeds up style work with internal css
 - [Redux] - helps save state and can be used anywhere
 - [Axios] - for fetching data from backend for CRUD integration